 This course is designed to give the student the practical knowledge and skills to operate safely in a low risk and static ice based environment.
 Basic safety and self rescue, entrapments, and simple systems are all performed in this course.

-Need to perform ice rescues or work in medium to high risk environment where the water is flowing underneath the frozen ice, then this is your course.
+If you need to perform ice-rescues or you work in medium to high-risk environment where the water is flowing underneath the frozen ice, then this is your course.